 5. Posting a Bond to Release a Lien

 Perhaps the most stressful scenario is when a mechanic is holding a car hostage because of a disputed bill.
 In Florida, consumers do not have to leave their vehicle at the shop while the dispute unfolds.
 Under Florida Statute 559.917, a vehicle owner can post a "bond" with the clerk of the circuit court in the county where the shop is located.
-This bond consists of the amount of the final bill plus storage fees and court costs.
+This bond consists of the amount stated on the repair invoice plus any accrued storage charges, less any amount already paid to the shop.
 Once the bond is posted, the clerk issues a certificate which, when presented to the shop, requires them to release the vehicle immediately.
 The dispute then moves to a forum where the shop must prove the charges were valid to claim the money from the bond.

 Why "Standard" Solutions Often Fail Consumers